almerlucke/FCSchemedConfiguration/README.md

 The easiest way is to use CocoaPods.
 If you don't already, here's a [guide](http://guides.cocoapods.org/using/getting-started.html).

-	pod 'FCSchemedConfiguration', '~>1.0.0'
+    pod 'FCSchemedConfiguration', '~>1.1.0'

 ### Usage

-Use setConfigurationType to define the configuration currently in use:
+Use setConfigurationScheme to define the configuration currently in use:

-    [FCSchemedConfiguration setConfigurationType:FCSCHEMEDCONFIGURATION];
+    [FCSchemedConfiguration setConfigurationScheme:FCSCHEMEDCONFIGURATION];

 Get the value for a configuration key with:

     [FCSchemedConfiguration objectForKey:@"appSecret"];